Kazhuu/movelister/README.md

     when Details sheet is generated.
 * When Overview is generated hit phase jumps around and sometimes disappears.
     Also frame column data disappears too, don't jump around.
-* When modifiers with the same name are entered, it's column is multiplied to Overview sheet and not to Details sheet.
-Modifier names should be unique.
 * When generating non-existing view in Master List Overview sheet will be generated and Python code will throw an error after that.
 User should be warned that not view exists with that name.